 Pectin and inulin are types of soluble dietary fiber, which can be found in fruit, vegetables, grains, and foods containing oats, wheat germ, barley, and rye.

-Insoluble fibers are not dilutable in water and their fermentation in the gastrointestinal microbiota is limited, so when they get to the large intestine they accelerate gastrointestinal transit as they increase the amount of stool and act as a natural laxative.
-This prevents problems such as constipation, hemorrhoids, and bowel inflammations.
-They also help eliminate toxins that originate in the intestines.
+Insoluble fibers do not dilute in water and their fermentation in the gastrointestinal microbiota is limited, so when they get to the large intestine they accelerate gastrointestinal transit.
+They act as a natural laxative and can increase the amount of stool.
+This prevents problems like constipation, hemorrhoids, and bowel inflammation.
+Insoluble fiber also helps to eliminate toxins that originate in the intestines.

-Some insoluble fibers are cellulose and lignin, which can be found in whole grains, especially almonds, chia and flaxseeds, walnuts, raisins, and fruit and vegetable skins.
+Examples of insoluble fibers include cellulose and lignin, which can be found in whole grains, especially almonds, chia and flaxseeds, walnuts, raisins, and fruit and vegetable skins.

 Daily intake of fiber should be around 20 to 40 grams per day.
 One tip to eat more fiber-rich food is up your intake of raw, whole food (e.g. fruit and vegetables with the peel), and avoid refined foods, such as white flour and white rice.

 In order to treat constipation, it is important to remember that as well as increasing fiber consumption, you should also increase water intake (plain water or tea without sugar), as water hydrates the fiber in the intestines, which helps stool to move through the tract.
-Eating more foods with water, such as jelly, orange, and watermelon also helps to prevent constipation that comes from ingesting more fiber but insufficient water.
+Eating more foods with water, such as jelly, orange, and watermelon also helps to prevent constipation that comes from ingesting more fiber without drinking sufficient water.

 According to the Academy of Nutrition and Dietetics, the daily recommended amount of fiber varies according to age and gender, as per the following table: